m-kru/fsva/README.md

 # fsva - FuseSoc Verification Automation

+## Status
+The project is considered as finished.
+Only bug fixes and minor improvements not breaking backward compatibility will be accepted.

 ## Introduction

 FuseSoc Verification Automation (fsva) is a tool that aims to automate the verification process of libraries and HDL design projects managed with [FuseSoc](https://github.com/olofk/fusesoc) build tool/system.

-fsva in no way duplicates or replaces functionalities provided by the FuseSoc.
+Fsva in no way duplicates or replaces functionalities provided by the FuseSoc.
 Colloquially speaking, fsva is a wrapper for FuseSoc, automating the verification process.
 It simply detects and runs verification targets, and parses verification results.